Tuition and fees are subject to change. Please go to Tuition and Fees to see our current tuition and fees.

 Students who do not meet their financial obligations may be subject to, but not limited to:

-- Administratively withdrawn from course(s) including loss of any tuition and fees paid and the permanent loss of all credits and/or grades for the term in which the withdrawal occurs;
+- Being administratively withdrawn from course(s) which shall include loss of any tuition and fees paid and the permanent loss of all credits and/or grades for the term in which the withdrawal occurs;

-- Prohibiting subsequent registrations until debt is paid in full.
+- Prohibiting subsequent registrations until debt is paid.

-Students who stop attending their courses during the term must formally withdraw by either dropping their courses through myLakerLink or by submitting a drop form with the Student First Stop Center.
+Students who stop attending their courses during the term must formally withdraw by either dropping their courses through myLakerLink or by submitting a drop form with the Student Success Center.
 Refunds are computed from the date of the formal withdrawal, not from the date the student stopped attending.

-For courses five weeks or longer, a 100% refund is given if the formal withdrawal is completed by 5:00 p.m. of the second Wednesday of the term.
+For courses five weeks or longer, a 100-percent refund is given if the formal withdrawal is completed by the second Wednesday, 5:00 pm, of the term.

 The refund process begins the third week of the term in which the students are enrolled.
 Students who receive financial aid funds will receive a refund after any funds owed to the College or the U.S. Department of Education are deducted.
-When the refund amount is less than $5, students will be notified by mail to come to a Student First Stop Center to receive a cash disbursement.
+To receive your refunds electronically, go to myLakerLink, Finances tab, to enter your bank information.
+When the refund amount is less than $5, students will be notified by mail to come to the Student Success Center to receive a cash disbursement.

-Students withdrawing from courses after the refund period are responsible to pay the balance due on any federal student loans, payment plans and accounts receivable.
+Student withdrawing from courses, after the refund period, are responsible to pay the balance due on any federal student loans, payment plans, and accounts receivable.